koopa31/SegSRGAN/README.md

 NOTE: We recommend to use `virtualenv`

-If the package is installed, one can find all the .py file presented hereafter using the importlib python package as follow :
+If the package is installed, one can find all the .py files presented hereafter using the importlib python package as follow :

 ```
 importlib.util.find_spec("SegSRGAN").submodule_search_locations[0]